bvegetabile/entbal/README.md

 entbal - An alternative implementation of entropy balancing weights
 ===================================================================

-The goal of entbal is to create an easy to use implementation of the entropy balancing algorithm outlined in Hainmueller (2012) for applied researchers to use.
+The goal of entbal is to create an easy to use implementation of the entropy balancing algorithm outlined in Hainmueller (2012) for applied researchers to use. **Note that this is a work in progress**

 Hainmueller, Jens.
 "Entropy balancing for causal effects: A multivariate reweighting method to produce balanced samples in observational studies."
 Political Analysis 20.1 (2012): 25-46.